Help needed for 2020 show season! Please e-mail firstname.lastname@example.org to volunteer.

-Our Summer Classic Show offers a full Hunter program and English/Western program (without the Novice classes).
-Details such as classes and fees will be available in the spring, but if you check out last year’s program it will look pretty close!
+Our Summer Classic Show offers a full Hunter program and English/Western/Driving program (without the Novice classes).
 The Summer Classic offers fantastic high point awards and a $10 Bucks Back card goes to each 1st place winner all day long!

 Year End Awards

 Year End Awards are presented to Members who have qualified by placing in the eligible class 2 or more times during the season.
 With the exception of Novice Classes, a Year End Award is available for every class on the show program!
 We also have Aggregate awards for: Hunter, Dressage, Western Dressage, Junior, Intermediate, Senior, Over-All English, Over-All Western, Trail, Equitation, Showmanship, Buster Bojo Brown Versatility Award, and Over-All Aggregate.
 Details on these awards and how to qualify can be found on our “Year End Awards” page.

 Every year, DRC recognizes members who have made significant contributions to the club or in the show ring with our Members Choice awards.
 2017 winners are:

 - Most Enthusiastic